 It’s suggested that a healthy diet should include at least two portions of fish per week - one of these being oily fish .

-Oily fish is a great source of vitamin D, as well as omega-3 fatty acids which can help in preventing heart disease.
+Oily fish or fatty fish is a great source of vitamin D, as well as omega-3 fatty acids which can help in preventing heart disease.
 Some popular types of oily fish include:

 For those who eat meat, red meat is a good choice when looking for additional vitamin D sources as well as some extra protein.

 It’s important to keep in mind that red meat should be eaten in moderation - it’s recommended that adults eat no more than 70g per day .
 Common types of red meat include: